coveooss/kubernetes-tools/README.md

 # Versionning

-The version of the image are the same as kubertnetes.
+The version of the image are the same as kubernetes.

 # Development